Find schools that offer these popular programs

-- Fundamentals of Nutrition Course: The nutrition and dietary needs people have throughout their lives is the focus of this course.
-Topics include nutrients and nutrient metabolism, nationally recognized dietary guidelines, menu planning and diet manuals, principles of modified diets and environmental factors that affect food availability.
+- Fundamentals of Nutrition Course: This course focuses on nutrition and dietary needs people have throughout different stages of their lifespan.
+Topics include nutrients and nutrient metabolism, nationally recognized dietary guidelines, menu planning and diet manuals, principles of modified diets, and environmental factors that affect food availability.

-- Food Planning and Management Course: This course explores food preparation and cooking techniques in relationship to available resources in diverse food service facilities.
-Class content includes sanitation and safety, food quality, menu planning, recipe standardization practice for specific locations and food service equipment maintenance.
+- Food Planning and Management Course: This course explores food preparation and cooking techniques based on the resources available at different food service facilities.
+Class content includes sanitation and safety, food quality, menu planning, recipe standardization and food service equipment maintenance.

-- Nutrition Therapeutics Course: This class covers nutritional for therapeutic settings.
-Course content includes the dietary management of diseases such as diabetes, renal disease, cancer, heart disease and obesity.
+- Nutrition Therapeutics Course: This class covers nutrition for therapeutic settings.
+Course content includes the dietary management of diseases such as diabetes, renal disease, cancer, heart disease, and obesity.
 Students also analyze essential aspects of nutritional screening and assessment.

-- Sustainability in Food Service: Given the increasing cultural importance of sustainability, this course trains students to implement environmentally friendly practices in a food service organization.
+- Sustainability in Food Service Course: Given the increasing cultural importance of sustainability, this course trains students to implement environmentally friendly practices in a food service organization.
 Subjects covered may include recycling, purchasing practices, organic foods, and resource conservation.